neulab/newlang-tech/machine-translation/README.md

 ## Obtaining Data

-In general to train a machine translation system between two languages A and B, one needs to have *parallel data* for those two languages, that is, a corpus of sentences in language A and the corresponding translation for in language B.
+In general to train a machine translation system between two languages A and B, one needs to have *parallel data* for those two languages, that is, a corpus of sentences in language A and the corresponding translation for them in language B.

 ### Using Existing Corpora